mrtngamper/IEGUI/Documentation/README.md

 - Close the program
 - Change the language
 - Select an image file, or drag and drop a file into the program
-- Select the enhance method
+- Select an enhance method
 - Start the enhancement

 The UI, on the other hand should enable these interactions.